tygrski/budget-tracker-PWA/README.md

 # Budget Tracker

 ## Budget Tracking App To Keep A Visual Representation Of Your Expenses.
-Add or subtrack to your budget
+Add or Subtrack to your budget

 ## Instructions<br/>
 - run npm init commpand in the terminal